dhad4g/Lexington/docs/CSR.md

 This read/write register encodes pending interrupts.
 Bit *i* corresponds to interrupt cause number *i* as reported in CSR [`mcause`](#machine-cause-register-mcause).
-Pending interrupts are not cleared by hardware but must be cleared by software by clearing the corresponding bit.
-The exception are the standard interrupt bits.
+Pending interrupts are not cleared by hardware but must be cleared by software by clearing the corresponding bit; the standard interrupt bits (15:0) must be cleared by resolving the interrupt source.

 Bits 15:0 encode the standard interrupt causes as shown in Table 4.
 These bits have unique behaviors such as being read-only.
 They must be cleared by resolving